Athletic Training Announces Recipients of Bauman Scholarship

 “After reading about the work that Bob Bauman did and the way he made such a positive impact on the lives of those he worked with, I feel very honored to have been awarded a scholarship based on the traits he represented,” Ginsberg said.

-Saint Louis University Athletic Training Program Director Anthony Breitbach, PhD, ATC, believes that Hubbs and Ginsberg will go on to be tremendous assets to the Athletic Training community.
+Anthony Breitbach, Ph.D., director of SLU's athletic training program, believes that Hubbs and Ginsberg will go on to be tremendous assets to the athletic training community.